dr. dana flavin

 Her ongoing global education in science and medicine has also helped discover and improve therapies for many diseases including cancer, autoimmune diseases (such as Graves thyroiditis), rheumatoid arthritis and viral diseases.

 Collaboration between Heidelberg Cancer Research Center and the USA is presently in development.
-Dr. Flavin has devoted her life to help humankind in every way possible and relieve suffering, find cures and bring back hope to the hopeless and health to those who were dying.
+Dr. Flavin has devoted her life to help humankind in every way possible, bringing back hope to the hopeless and health to those who were dying.